Project CARS 3

 - Dodge Viper ACR Racing (2017)

 After the various DLC packs in PC2, Ferrari had an impressive presence – more than any other manufacturer.
 All these cars return for PC3, with the exception of the largely similar racing variants of the 488.
+The SF90 Stradale arrived in the Style Pack DLC in December 2020.

 - Ferrari 250 GT Berlinetta (1960)